MrSago/Twitch-2k/README.en.md

 ## Usage

 1. After installation, click on the extension icon in the toolbar
-2. Enable the proxy using the corresponding button
+2. Enable the proxy using the corresponding extension button
 3. Open Twitch and enjoy all available quality options
 4. If necessary, reload the Twitch tab to apply changes